matomo-org/developer-documentation/docs/3.x/plugins.md

 #### Creating different kind of tests

 You can write three different types of tests for your plugin:

  * Unit test
  * Integration test
  * Integration test that needs a database

-By default we create a unit test for you.
+By default, we create a unit test for you.
 But there is an optional option to directly create a different kind of test:

  * `./console generate:test -t "unit"`
  * `./console generate:test -t "integration"`